- Start dateSeptember 2017

 BA (Hons) Sports Journalism explores the social, cultural, political and economic importance of sport so that your journalism will connect with contemporary debates.

-The course is distinctive in its unique mix of practice and theory, through which you will develop both multi-media professional skills and the analytical ability that employers demand in today's fast changing media industry.
+The course is distinctive in its unique mix of practice and theory.
+You will develop both multi-media professional skills and the analytical ability that employers demand in today's fast-changing media industry.

 As a budding sports journalist, you'll be equipped with the skills needed to flourish in a multi-media environment.
 You will also learn about the social, cultural, political and economic importance of sport so that your journalism connects with contemporary debates.

 You can expect to learn how to cover real sports events, interview athletes and profile sports stars and generate original investigations alongside the new skills of digital production.
-A thorough grounding in the skills needed to produce sports content for all media platforms is provided, which covers newspapers, magazines, broadcasting and online.
+A thorough grounding in the skills needed to produce sports content for all media platforms is provided; this covers newspapers, magazines, broadcasting and online.

 Specific areas of study will include research and interview techniques, writing for different audiences, digital production, layout skills and the use of social media.
 You’ll also develop an understanding of media law and ethics – essential knowledge during your time as a student journalist and beyond.